-Fueled by recent program and audience growth, we’re enhancing our campus and services to the public with The Commons, a new outdoor space designed to enhance the Headlands experience.
-Construction for The Commons is currently underway and scheduled for a public opening on Sunday, September 17, 2017.
+Fueled by program and audience growth, Headlands enhanced the campus and services to the public with The Commons, a new outdoor space designed to enhance the Headlands experience.
+The Commons opened in September 2017.

 Envisioned in partnership with Bay Area-based CMG Landscape Architecture—whose past and current projects include SFMOMA’s rooftop sculpture garden, the Moscone Center expansion, and the redevelopment of Treasure Island as a public art destination—The Commons’ site-appropriate design honors Headlands’ sensitive natural setting and unique history as a former military base.
 The central plaza includes a concrete overlook and series of terraces that reference military bunkers and shape views toward the nearby Rodeo Lagoon watershed and Gerbode Valley.
 Eucalyptus and native plants such as lupines, Wyethia, California poppy, and assorted grasses—grown in the Golden Gate National Parks Conservancy’s nursery—frame the smaller spaces within The Commons.